datafolklabs/cement/doc-new/content/hooks.md

 ### post_render

-Run last when CementApp.render() is called.
+Run last when `App.render()` is called.
 The application object, and rendered output text are passed as arguments.
 Must return either the original output text, or a modified version.

 ### pre_close

-Run first when app.close() is called.
+Run first when `App.close()` is called.
 This hook should be used by plugins and extensions to do any 'cleanup' at the end of program execution.
 Nothing is expected in return.

 ### post_close

-Run last when app.close() is called.
-Most use cases need pre_close(), however this hook is available should one need to do anything after all other 'close' operations.
+Run last when `App.close()` is called.
+Most use cases need `pre_close`, however this hook is available should one need to do anything after all other 'close' operations.